misakey/backend/docs/getting-started/auth-quickstart.md

 :::important

-This SDK is still in beta.
-If you need a more robust version of the SDK, contact us ([love@misakey.com](mailto:love@misakey.com)) to give us feedback on the priority for you.
+This SDK is still in beta version.
+If you need a more robust version of the SDK, contact us ([love@misakey.com](mailto:love@misakey.com)) to tell us what it is you need the most.

 :::